 Here’s an example to illustrate the importance of this idea.

 An Embarrassing Tax

 Years ago, a consultant received an assignment from the New York City tax authority.
 Its tax collectors were having difficulty with an obscure charge called a sidewalk grate tax.
-It turns out that if you own a small store in New York City, you typically have a metal door on the sidewalk leading to the basement where you store supplies.
+It turns out that if you own a small store in New York City, typically you have a metal door on the sidewalk leading to the basement where you store supplies.

 Incredibly, the city charged an annual $10,000 tax on each owner’s sidewalk grate.
-Who knew?
 Every three years, the tax authority would send delinquent store owners a collection letter informing them they owed the city $30,000 for the grate tax.

 A Bad Offer